SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quotelineinfo.md

 ## string Url

-A url to the product info.
+A URL to the product info.
 Can be empty.

 Is stored here if the user changes the value from the product in the pricelist, or just enters a QuoteLine without a product link.